karanpratapsingh/HyperTrade/README.md

 ### 💬 Telegram <a id="telegram" />

+Telegram bot helps us to interact with the system easily and recieve real-time notifications.

 **Commands**

+The telegram bot supports the following commands:

 <img src="./docs/screenshots/bot/telegram-commands.png" alt="telegram-commands" />

+- **/configs**: Get asset configurations.
+- **/balance**: Get current account balance.
+- **/positions**: Get actively held positions.
+- **/stats**: Get portfolio statistics.
+- **/enable**: Enable trading for a symbol.
+- **/disable**: Disable trading for a symbol.
+- **/dump**: Dump all the positions for a symbol.

+_Note: `enable`, `disable` and `dump` commands are symbol specific, and are executed as `/cmd symbol`.
+Example, `/enable ETHUSDT`_

 ### 💻 Web <a id="web" />

-Since this application deals with sensitive personal financial data, it is **not recommended** to expose it via ingress unless we have proper authorization in place.
+Since this application deals with sensitive financial data, it is **not recommended** to expose it via ingress unless we have proper RBAC authorization in place.
 Hence, it is recommended to connect to it via port-forwarding on your local machine.

 **Steps**